stndn/garudata/README.md

 All tools (except for Nginx) will be deployed as containers.
 Host OS is [Ubuntu Server 22.04][url-ubuntu].

+## Usage

+### Requirements

+1. Install Docker and Compose
+2. Setup Docker network to connect and share the network among various containers.
+In this project, `garudanet` in `10.10.17.0/24` is used:
+    ```
+    docker network create -d bridge --subnet 10.10.17.0/24 --gateway 10.10.17.1 garudanet
+    ```

 ## Roadmap

 The list is not exhaustive and may change along the way: